TOKEDO-project/token-creator/README.md

 <br>
 <p align="center">
-The Tokedo Token Creator is a standalone client application that allows you to build all the smart contracts required for a token sale, even without knowing anything about smart contract development.
+  The <a href="https://creator.tokedo.io/" target="_blank">Tokedo Token Creator</a> is a standalone client application that allows you to build all the smart contracts required for a token sale, even without knowing anything about smart contract development.
 <br/>
 From the issuance of an ERC20/ERC223 standard token to the launch of an ICO, our software has got you covered.
 <br/>
 You don’t need to know how to program a smart contract.
 The Token Creator takes care of all the technical subtleties, leaving you the possibility to customize your token and  token sales as you please.
+ <br/><br/>
+ Visit the DAPP online at: <a href="https://creator.tokedo.io/" target="_blank">creator.tokedo.io</a>
 </p>